josephowr/Hand-Gesture/README.md

 Detect the landmarks, calculates the distance between the thumb tip and the finger tip, uses the distance to control the zooming.

-Finally, draw the line connecting the thumb tip and the funger tip, i.e controlling the zooming effect.
+Finally, draw the line connecting the thumb tip and the finger tip, i.e controlling the zooming effect.

 I commented this part since I am using the default Camera(One camera) #cv2.imshow('Gesture Capture', frame)![Hands](https://github.com/Stud58/Hand-Gesture/assets/118792996/e17686f1-985b-4e15-8304-7432d81df673)